Table of Contents

-Pulmonary embolism usually causes RV dysfunction and progressive right side heart failure due to increased pulmonary vascular resistance and the right ventricular (RV) wall tension, resulting in further RV dilatation and dysfunction.
+Pulmonary embolism usually causes RV dysfunction and progressive right-side heart failure.
+This is due to increased pulmonary vascular resistance and the right ventricular (RV) wall tension, resulting in further RV dilatation and dysfunction.

 Risk Factors of PE

-The most common risk factor of pulmonary embolism is deep venous thrombosis (DVT) which accounts in about 50 % of PE cases.
-This indicates that the risk factor of DVT is the same for pulmonary embolism.
-The other risk factors account for the rest 50 % of cases, and include:
+The most common risk factor of pulmonary embolism is deep venous thrombosis (DVT), which accounts in about 50 % of PE cases.
+The other risk factors account for the remaining 50 % of the cases and include: